zumatt/zumatt/README.md

-- 👋 Hi, my name is Matteo but you can call me Zumat
+👋 Hi, my name is Matteo but you can call me Zumat

-- 👀 I’m interested in Interaction Design and learning new opportunities to develop what I have in my mind
+👀 I’m interested in Interaction Design and learning new opportunities to develop what I have in my mind

-- 🌱 I’m currently working with Arduino & Python3
+🌱 I’m currently working in projects related to Artificial Intelligence
-- 📫 You can reach me at this address hi@zumat.it